sergiou87/ps3debugnet/README.md

-DEBUGNET FOR VITA
+DEBUGNET FOR PS3
 =================

  What does this do?
 ===================

-  debugnet is a vita small library to debug your homebrew code over udp.
-It is the same method that i use to debug PlayStation 3 code, so i can use the same host tools for PlayStation Vita and PlayStation 3 to do it.
+  debugnet is a PS3 small library to debug your homebrew code over udp, it's based on debugnet for [PS Vita from bigboss](https://github.com/psxdev/debugnet).

   How do I use it?
 ==================